-Career Highlights: A 13-year NFL veteran quarterback, Alex Smith was traded to the Washington Redskins in March 2019 after leading the Kansas City Chiefs the past five seasons.
-A three-time Pro Bowler, Smith posted three 11-win seasons with the Chiefs and last season posted career-highs in completions (341), yards (4,042) and led the NFL in passer rating (104.7).
+Career Highlights: Named the 2020 NFL Comeback Player of the Year, quarterback Alex Smith retired in the 2021 off-season after he came back from a near life-threatening leg injury to lead the Washington Football team midway through the 2020 season to an NFC East title.
+Last season, Smith worked as an ESPN analyst.
+A 16-year veteran, Smith was traded to Washington in 2018 after leading Kansas City for five seasons.
+A three-time Pro Bowler, Smith posted three 11-win seasons with the Chiefs and in 2017 posted career-highs in completions, yards and led the NFL in passer rating.
 In 2015, he led the Chiefs to an 11-game winning streak, their first playoff win since 1994, and was named the Chiefs co-MVP.
-Smith, who holds several Chiefs’ records, has played in 166 career games, completing 2,877 passes (62%) with 183 touchdowns, and 87.4 passer rating.
-Smith also holds numerous NFL records including most consecutive passes (119) in the playoffs without an interception.
 Prior to the Chiefs, Smith spent seven years with the San Francisco 49ers.
 He started the first nine games of the 2012 season, before suffering a head injury, as the team finished with an 11-4-1 record and played in Super Bowl XLVII.
 Smith had a breakout season in 2011 leading the 49ers to a 13-3 record.
-He threw 17 touchdowns and just five interceptions, setting the 49ers record for fewest interceptions in a season, and his 1.1 ratio was an NFL best.
+He threw 17 touchdowns and just five interceptions, setting the 49ers record for fewest interceptions in a season.

-Career Highlights: Emmitt Smith is one of the all-time great running backs in NFL history amassing an NFL record 18,355 rushing yards, an NFL record 164 rushing touchdowns, four NFL rushing titles, three Super Bowl titles and a league (1993) and Super Bowl (XXVIII) MVP award.
-A 15-year NFL veteran, Smith was selected to the Pro Football Hall of Fame in 2010.
+Career Highlights: Hall of Famer Emmitt Smith is one of the all-time great running backs in NFL history amassing an NFL record 18,355 rushing yards, an NFL record 164 rushing touchdowns, four NFL rushing titles, four rushing touchdowns leader honors, three Super Bowl titles with the Dallas Cowboys and a league (1993) and Super Bowl (XXVIII) MVP award.
+A 15-year NFL veteran (13 with the Cowboys), Smith was selected to the Pro Football Hall of Fame in 2010.
 He is the only running back to ever win a Super Bowl championship, the NFL MVP award, the NFL rushing crown, and the Super Bowl MVP award all in the same season (1993).
-Selected to the Pro Bowl nine times, Smith spent his last two seasons with Arizona but retired as a Dallas Cowboy in 2005 after 13 years with the team.
+An eight-time Pro Bowler and five-time All-Pro selection, Smith spent his final two seasons with Arizona but retired as a Cowboy in 2005.
 Following the 2001 season, Smith became the first player in NFL history to rush for 1,000 yards in 11 consecutive seasons and the first player with 11 1,000-yard seasons.
 Other NFL records include: 78 regular season 100-yard rushing games, 4,409 carries, 1,586 post-season rushing yards, 19 post-season rushing touchdowns, and seven post-season 100-yard rushing games.
-Smith also earned NFL Rookie of the Year honors in 1990.

-Career Highlights: Hall of Fame quarterback Steve Young was one of the most accurate passers in NFL history.
-Inducted into the 2005 Pro Football Hall of Fame, Young boasts three Super Bowl rings.
-A two-time NFL MVP, Young also was a three-time First-Team All-Pro, three-time Second-Team All-Pro, two-time NFC Offensive Player of the Year, and seven-time Pro Bowler.
-Young spent most of his 15-year career with the San Francisco 49ers and holds numerous NFL records including six passing titles.
+Career Highlights: Hall of Fame quarterback Steve Young won three Super Bowl Championships with the San Francisco 49ers.
+Inducted into the 2005 Pro Football Hall of Fame, Young was a two-time NFL MVP, seven-time Pro Bowler, three-time First-Team All-Pro, three-time Second-Team All-Pro, and two-time NFC Offensive Player of the Year.
+He spent most of his 15-year career with San Francisco and holds numerous NFL records including six passing titles.
 His best season was 1994 when he posted a then-record 112.8 passer rating completing 324 of 461 passes for 3,969 yards and 35 touchdowns.
-He added seven rushing touchdowns as he guided the 49ers to a NFC West title, and an incredible 49-26 win over San Diego in Super Bowl XXIX.
-Young passed for 325 yards, threw a Super Bowl record six touchdowns, was the game’s leading rusher, and was named the Super Bowl MVP.
+Young added seven rushing touchdowns as he guided the 49ers to a NFC West title, and an incredible 49-26 win over San Diego in Super Bowl XXIX.
+Young passed for 325 yards, threw a record six touchdowns, was the game’s leading rusher, and was named the Super Bowl MVP.
 During his NFL career, the left-hander threw for 3,000 or more yards six times and had 20 or more touchdown passes in a season five times, and posted a passer rating of 100 or higher six times.

-Career Highlights: All-Star pitcher David Wells is one of only 23 pitchers in MLB history to have pitched a perfect game.
-As a New York Yankee, Wells shutout the Minnesota Twins 4-0 at Yankee Stadium on May 17, 1998.
+Career Highlights: All-Star pitcher David Wells is a two-time World Series champion and one of only 23 pitchers in MLB history to pitch a perfect game.
+As a New York Yankee, Wells shutout the Minnesota Twins 4-0 on May 17, 1998.
+Wells played for nine different teams during his 21-year MLB career (Toronto, Detroit, Cincinnati, Baltimore, New York Yankees, Chicago White Sox, San Diego, Boston, Los Angeles Dodgers).
 Nicknamed “Boomer” for his physique, Wells was 82 games over .500 for his career, a record superior to many of the finest pitchers in baseball history.
-His 239-157 career record, includes a 173-99 mark since 1995.
-Wells played for nine different teams during his 21-year career (Toronto, Detroit, Cincinnati, Baltimore, New York Yankees, Chicago White Sox, San Diego, Boston, Los Angeles Dodgers).
-He debuted for the Blue Jays in 1987 as a reliever and finally secured a job as a starter when he was 30 years old.
-A three-time All-Star, Wells won World Series titles with Toronto in 1992 and the Yankees in 1998.
-He was named the American League Championship Series MVP against the Cleveland Indians in 1998.
-Wells posted career bests of 20 wins in a season and 169 strikeouts with the Blue Jays in 2000.
+His 239-157 win-loss career record included a 173-99 mark since 1995.
+He debuted for Toronto in 1987 as a reliever and finally secured a job as a starter when he was 30 years old.
+A three-time All-Star, Wells won the World Series with Toronto (1992) and the Yankees (1998).
+Named the 1998 American League Championship Series MVP, Wells posted career bests of 20 wins in a season (was the American League wins leader) and 169 strikeouts with the Blue Jays in 2000.